XPilot/ByteArray.js/README.md

 **As of 4 April, I added a new example for writing a dictionary object.
 You can find it at the bottom of this readme.**

+**As of 4 April, I added another example for writing an ECMA array.**

 - Properties
 - Standalone methods
 - Reading methods